enai4bio/GaussDiff/README.md

-# GaussDiff: Gaussian-aligned Diffusion Balancer
+# GaussDiff: Gaussian-aligned diffusion for privacy-preserving class balancing in clinical prognoses

-Official implementation of **GaussDiff: Gaussian-aligned Diffusion Balancer for Synthetic Data Generation in Imbalanced Healthcare Datasets**.
+Official implementation of **GaussDiff: Gaussian-aligned diffusion for privacy-preserving class balancing in clinical prognoses**.

 ## Overview